Introduction

 What is the most effective dust control method for quarry haul roads?

-Hygroscopic chemical suppressants (calcium chloride or magnesium chloride) combined with polymer stabilizers offer the best long-term performance for haul roads.
-They bind fine particles, maintain surface compaction, and reduce reapplication frequency to 1-2 times annually versus daily watering, achieving 40-80% dust reduction with proper application.
+Hygroscopic chemical suppressants (calcium chloride or magnesium chloride) paired with polymer stabilizers usually deliver the best long-term performance for haul roads.
+They bind fine particles, maintain surface compaction, and reduce reapplication frequency to a few times per year versus daily watering.
+Adding a surfactant to spray water further improves dust capture on active surfaces.

 How does calcium chloride differ from magnesium chloride for dust suppression?